Dennis Waterman: 1990s

 After leaving Minder, Waterman appeared as Thomas Gynn in the comedy drama Stay Lucky (1989–93), with Jan Francis and Emma Wray; self made millionaire Tony Carpenter in the sitcom On the Up (1990–92) and John Neil in the mini series Circles of Deceit (1995–96).
-Between 1997 to 1999, he appeared in series 3 and 4 of the crime drama The Knock.
+Between 1997 and 1999, he appeared in series 3 and 4 of the crime drama The Knock.

 2000s

-He was a regular cast member in every season of New Tricks, from 2003 to 2014, and also sang the theme song.
+He was a regular cast member in every series of New Tricks, from 2003 to 2014, and also sang the theme song.
 Waterman appeared on stage in Jeffrey Bernard is Unwell by Keith Waterhouse and as Alfred P. Doolittle in the 2001 London revival of My Fair Lady.
-He narrated the reality-format television programme Bad Lads' Army and appeared in the 2009 BBC2 miniseries Moses Jones.
+In 2005-06 he was the voice of Walter Thompson in Churchill's Bodyguard for the 13-part TV documentary based on Thompson's journals.
+Waterman narrated the reality-format television programme Bad Lads' Army and appeared in the 2009 BBC2 miniseries Moses Jones.

 2020s

 In 2020, Waterman starred in the Australian drama-comedy film Never Too Late which had been filmed in Adelaide, Australia, the previous year.

 The Minder Podcast revealed that Waterman was semi-retired and living in Spain.
 The podcast referred to Waterman as "a truly underrated actor" and following Waterman's death pledged to go off air for seven weeks, one for each series of Minder he had appeared in, in commemoration.

 An audio tribute episode was released after seven weeks.
+In May 2023 the show broadcast a second tribute, Revisiting Reminder.